topogram/weiboscope-data/README.md

     ./setup.sh

 ## Test data : the Weiboscope  corpus
-The dataset contains sample data from 52 weeks of 2012 from more than 350,000 Chinese microbloggers who have more than 1,000 followers (Fu, Chan, Chau, 2013 ; Fu, Chau, 2013).
+The dataset contains sample data from 52 weeks of 2012 from more than 350,000 Chinese microbloggers who have more than 1,000 followers [(Fu, Chan &Chau, 2013)](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2265271).

 Note : this data has been anonymized